-The Court has heard learned advocates for the parties and stip ed the relevant statutory provisions.
+The Court has heard learned advocates for the parties and considered the relevant statutory provisions.

-It appears that tourist permits have been issued in favour of all the petitioners in exercise of power conferred by Rule 83(2) of the Central Motor Vehicle Rules, 1989 (hereafter the Central Rules).
+all the petitioners in exercise of power conferred by Rule 83(2) of the Central Motor Vehicle Rules, 1989 (hereafter the Central Rules).
 The vehicles in respect whereof tourist permits have been issued are required to adhere to the requirements of Rules 84 and 85.